What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Empirical Results

 \subsection{\Divtype{} Diversity Across Models}

 We now look at \textbf{RQ3: How does model selection impact \divtype{} diversity?} There are two aspects to consider here: the impact of model size and the similarity between model families.

 Firstly, from \autoref{fig:id_by_model}, we see that model size appears to have an unintuitive \textit{negative} impact on \divtype{} diversity.
 To determine if the effect is statistically significant, we use a linear mixed effects model with the HSD as the dependent variable, the model size binned into three categories (Small, Medium, and Large; see \autoref{tab:model_card} for how these are determined) as fixed effects, the generation setting (IFT or RAG) as additional fixed effects, and the model version as random effects.
 The results in \autoref{tab:size_regression}, highlight that the observed effect w.r.t. model size is statistically significant.
-This echoes contemporary work which has shown that larger models tend to memorize more~\cite{DBLP:journals/corr/abs-2505-24832}, can show greater bias~\cite{bai2025explicitly}, and can be less diverse~\cite{zhang2025noveltybench} than smaller models.
-Therefore, in settings where \divtype{} diversity is important (e.g., in viewpoint/opinion generation), smaller models may be a better choice.
+This echoes contemporary work which has shown that larger models tend to memorize more~\cite{DBLP:journals/corr/abs-2505-24832}, can show greater bias~\cite{bai2025explicitly}, and can be less diverse~\cite{zhang2025noveltybench,DBLP:journals/corr/abs-2410-22592} than smaller models.
+We hypothesize that this occurs since larger models have greater capacity and thus a greater propensity to memorize content~\cite{DBLP:journals/corr/abs-2505-24832}, therefore narrowing the model's output token distribution given prompts about the same topic and thus the space of possible responses to contain fewer, more likely claims.
+Therefore, in settings where \divtype{} diversity is important (e.g., in viewpoint/opinion generation which should rely on diverse supporting facts), smaller models may be a better choice.

 But how do different models compare?
 We measure model similarity by measuring the Jensen-Shannon divergence (JSD) between the distributions of meaning classes $p_{i}$ generated by the most diverse model from each family and average this across topics (\autoref{fig:overlap_jsd}).
 We observe that the overall divergence is high across models for our topics.
 This suggests that prompting multiple models may improve \divtype{} diversity.
-Additionally, we observe that the open-weight models are more similar to each other than to GPT5 or the search baseline.
-Finally, we see that the greatest divergence across models is with the search baseline, suggesting that traditional search and LLMs produce largely different distributions of claims, at least for our topics.
+Additionally, we observe that the open-weight models are slightly more similar to each other than to GPT-5 and the search baselines.
+Finally, we see that the greatest divergence across models is with the search baselines, suggesting that traditional search and LLMs produce largely different distributions of claims, at least for our topics.